 In May 2024, we initiated a restructuring plan to relocate our Fab1 manufacturing operations in Fremont, California to Malaysia and accelerate manufacturing operations at Fab2 in Malaysia.
-In the second quarter of 2024, we recently completed site acceptance testing ("SAT") and began production of batteries on our Agility Line in Malaysia.
-Additionally, we completed factory acceptance testing ("FAT") for our high-volume Gen2 Autoline for all key modules at our Fab2 facility in Malaysia.

-Our profitability targets rely on our ability to aggressively reduce the capital costs of our production lines and implement productivity improvements.
+In the second quarter of 2024, we completed site acceptance testing ("SAT") and began production of batteries on our Agility Line, and completed factory acceptance testing ("FAT") for our High-Volume Line in Malaysia.
+However, our profitability targets rely on our ability to aggressively reduce the capital costs of our production lines and implement productivity improvements.
 If such efficiency gains are unsuccessful, we may be unable to achieve our target margin and profitability goals.
 We expect that our current manufacturing lines will be sufficient to produce batteries in commercial scale, but not in high enough volumes to meet our expected customer demand.
 Therefore, we anticipate bringing additional facilities online at Fab2.
 If we are unable to successfully build and manage such additional manufacturing lines, our business will be negatively impacted and could fail.